Trevor Lacey

-Trevor Lacey (born October 13, 1991) is an American professional basketball player.
+Trevor Lacey (born October 13, 1991) is an American professional basketball player who last played for Vanoli Cremona of the Lega Basket Serie A (LBA).
 He played college basketball for Alabama and North Carolina State.

 High school career

 Lacey played at Butler High School in Huntsville, Alabama, where he helped the Rebels to Class 5A titles in 2008 and 2009, earning three consecutive Class first-team selections, including a Player of the Year selection in 2010.
 He added the Class 4A championship in 2011 and added Class Player of the Year and first team selections again after averaging almost 32 points a game.
 After first receiving the award in 2010, Lacey was named Alabama Mr. Basketball in 2011, becoming only the second player to win it twice.

 College career

 The Alabama native played collegiately for Alabama of the Southeastern Conference in the NCAA Division I from 2011 to 2013.

-He transferred to NC State of the Atlantic Coast Conference (ACC) in 2013, sitting out the 2013-14 season.
+He transferred to NC State of the Atlantic Coast Conference (ACC) in 2013, sitting out the 2013–14 season.
 His junior season was his only one with the Wolfpack, averaging 15.7 points, 4.6 rebounds and 3.5 assists as the side reached the NCAA Tournament Sweet 16.
 He received Second Team All-ACC honours at the end of the season.